This page contains instructions for project maintainers about how our setup works, making releases, creating packages, etc.

 Open a new Pull Request using the title ‘Changelog entry for vX.Y.Z’ with the updated release notes, so that other people can help to review and collaborate on the changelog curation process described next.

-Edit the change list to remove any trivial changes (updates to the README, typo fixes, CI configuration, etc).
+Edit the change list to remove any trivial changes (updates to the README, typo fixes, CI configuration, test updates due to GMT releases, etc).

 Edit the list of people who contributed to the release, linking to their GitHub account.
 Sort their names by the number of commits made since the last release (e.g., use

-README.rstwith new information on the new release version, namely the BibTeX citation, a vX.Y.Z documentation link, and compatibility with Python and GMT versions.
+README.rstwith new information on the new release version, including a vX.Y.Z documentation link, and compatibility with GMT/Python/NumPy versions.
+Follow NEP 29 for compatibility updates.

 GitHub is a bit forgiving when it comes to the RST syntax in the README but PyPI is not.